 A. You aren’t eligible for the ACA’s federal subsidies to help cover health insurance premiums if:

-- Your employer offers comprehensive, “affordable” coverage – which means that it pays for 60% of a standard population’s average healthcare costs (including coverage for inpatient and physician services), and your portion of the premiums is no more than 9.83% of your household income in 2024.1 And there’s no longer a “family glitch,” which means that some employees’ family members are eligible for subsidies in the exchange/marketplace even if they have access to the employer-sponsored health plan.
+- Your employer offers comprehensive, “affordable” coverage – which means that it pays for 60% of a standard population’s average healthcare costs (including coverage for inpatient and physician services), and your portion of the premiums is no more than 8.39 of your household income in 2024.1 And there’s no longer a “family glitch,” which means that some employees’ family members are eligible for subsidies in the exchange/marketplace even if they have access to the employer-sponsored health plan.
 But not all families that were affected by the family glitch are newly eligible for subsidies, since it depends on age, location, and total household income.

 - You are eligible for Medicaid/CHIP, or premium-free Medicare Part A.2

 - You earn less than 100% of the federal poverty level (FPL).
 This was not supposed to be a problem, as the Affordable Care Act called for everyone with income below the poverty level to be covered by Medicaid.
-But the Supreme Court ruled that Medicaid expansion would be optional for the states, and there are still 13 states where there’s a coverage gap as a result (there are 14 states that haven’t expanded Medicaid, but Wisconsin does cover people up to the poverty level under Medicaid; tow of the other states — Missouri and Oklahoma — are scheduled to expand Medicaid as of July 2021, but the process is still uncertain in Missouri as of April 2021).
+But the Supreme Court ruled that Medicaid expansion would be optional for the states, and there are still nine states where there’s a coverage gap as a result (there are ten states that haven’t expanded Medicaid, but Wisconsin does cover people up to the poverty level under Medicaid, so there is no coverage gap in Wisconsin).
 However, if you’re an immigrant who has been in the US for less than five years and are thus not eligible for Medicaid, the ACA does allow you to receive subsidies in the exchange even with an income below the poverty level.